Deya-B/Bioinformatics/Linux-Python-DataBases/Python/PMDM_AccessBiomedDB.md

 #### Content
 The response of a GET request often has some valuable information, known as a payload, in the message body.
 Using the attributes and methods of Response, you can view the payload in a variety of different formats.

-To see the response’s content in string you access `.text`:
+To see the response's content in string you access `.text`:
 ```
 response.text
 type(response.text)